SAGE: Sequential Attribute Generator for Analyzing Glioblastomas using Limited Dataset: Results and Discussions

-We perform evaluations for qualitative and quantitative analysis of generated tumor crops and the results of blind test by radiologists.
+We perform qualitative analysis and quantitative evaluations on generated tumor crops and discuss the results of blind test by radiologists.
 The results are summarized below:

 \textit{1.
-Qualitative Evaluation of Generated Images:} We evaluate the ability of SAGE to learn from the data distribution accurately.
-To show that SAGE can learn the features compared to other GANs, the tumor crops and whole slide images generated by SAGE, DC-GAN~\cite{radford2015unsupervised} and WGAN-GP~\cite{gulrajani2017improved} are shown in Figure~\ref{fig:sage-res}.
+Qualitative Evaluation of Generated Images:} We evaluate the ability of SAGE to learn the data distribution accurately.
+To show that SAGE can learn the features compared to other GANs, the tumor crops and whole slide images generated by SAGE, PGGAN~\cite{han2019learning}, DC-GAN~\cite{radford2015unsupervised} and WGAN-GP~\cite{gulrajani2017improved} are shown in Figure~\ref{fig:sage-res}.
 We use WGAN-GP over standard WGAN because the gradient penalty has been shown to provide superior results \cite{gulrajani2017improved}.
 SAGE generates attributes sequentially, giving us complete control over how and what kind of images we generate.
 It can be seen from Figure~\ref{fig:sage-res} that we are able to recreate specific tumor attributes.
-For comparison, we cherry-picked the DC-GAN and WGAN-GP images that looked visually similar to the corresponding real and SAGE image.
+For comparison, we cherry-picked the SAGE, PGGAN, WGAN-GP and DC-GAN images that looked visually similar to the corresponding real samples.
 It can be seen that SAGE is able to recreate the detailed attributes more faithfully.

 Our goal, however, is not limited to recreating features exactly.
 We also want to generate good quality images and a diverse set of synthetic images that learn from the real distribution.
 Figure~\ref{fig:diversity-res} shows the diversity of images generated using each of the GANs.
 It can be seen that DC-GAN suffers from mode-collapse due to lack of data.
 WGAN-GP is relatively better at handling it, however, given the limited data available, it cannot combat mode-collapse and generate detailed attributes at the same time.
 Therefore, we can see that while WGAN-GP generates diverse images compared to DC-GAN, it is unable to achieve the same quality of tumors as SAGE.
-SAGE not only generates better quality images, but also generates more diverse set of synthetic images.
-Additionally, Figure~\ref{fig:zoomed-res}, zooms in on some examples of generated images where DC-GAN and WGAN-GP fail to generate an acceptable detail and quality of tumor image.
+PGGAN evidently performs better than WGAN-GP and DC-GAN but it can be seen that it generates some artifacts in tumor generation.
+But while PGGAN generates good quality, it is unable to account for diversity.
+SAGE not only generates high quality images, but also generates more diverse set of synthetic images.
+Additionally, Figure~\ref{fig:zoomed-res}, zooms in on some examples of generated images where PGGAN, WGAN-GP and DC-GAN fail to generate an acceptable detail and quality of tumor image.